abhijeet-kumar1/Maths-Point/README.md

-# Chat-Bot
+# Maths Point

-A Chat Bot for mental health and support
+It is an online web portal for students to revice maths

+Html,CSS,PHP and javascript are used to make this project